 These cases are often complicated, and your reputation is on the line.
 Entrust your case to a defense attorney with over 40 years of litigation experience in New York, New Jersey and federal courts.
 In addition to a wealth of trial experience, our clients benefit from:

-If you are under investigation for official misconduct in New Jersey, call Joel Bacher right away.
+If you are under investigation for official misconduct in New Jersey, contact Joel Bacher right away.
 Your initial consultation is free.
-Call 877-217-6903 or reach out to us online.
 All consultations and written correspondences will be kept strictly confidential.